wade-ary/SocialMediaPrediction/README.md

 # Multimodal Social Media Prediction using Deep & Cross Neural Network

-Social media post popularity prediction using Social Media Prediction Challenge Dataset.
+Predicting the popularity of a Video post using Social Media Prediction Challenge Dataset.

 Used XCLIP to embed caption and video pairs, Scaled continous features and encoded categorical variables.